-Finally, we evaluate CAF under the setting of task-incremental learning \cite{van2022three} and compare it to a range of regularization-based methods \cite{kirkpatrick2017overcoming, aljundi2018memory, zenke2017continual, riemer2018learning, schwarz2018progress, jung2020continual, cha2020cpr}.
+Finally, we evaluate CAF under the setting of task-incremental learning \cite{van2022three} and compare it to a range of representative methods \cite{kirkpatrick2017overcoming, aljundi2018memory, zenke2017continual, riemer2018learning, schwarz2018progress, jung2020continual, cha2020cpr}.
 We first consider visual classification tasks with different particular challenges.
-Besides overall knowledge transfer, we employ additionally four benchmark datasets such as Omniglot \cite{lake2015human} for long task sequence with imbalanced class numbers, CUB-200-2011 \cite{wah2011caltech} and Tiny-ImageNet \cite{delange2021continual} for larger scale images, and CORe50 \cite{lomonaco2017core50} for smoothly-changed observations.
-As shown in Fig.~\ref{Figure4_2}, the performance of all baselines varies widely across experimental settings, while CAF achieves consistently the strongest performance in a plug-and-play manner.
-We further conduct experiments with continual learning of Atari reinforcement tasks, i.e., an agent learns incrementally to play several Atari games (Fig.~\ref{Figure5}, a).
+Besides the overall knowledge transfer, we employ additionally four benchmark datasets such as Omniglot \cite{lake2015human} for long task sequence with imbalanced class numbers, CUB-200-2011 \cite{wah2011caltech} and Tiny-ImageNet \cite{delange2021continual} for larger scale images, and CORe50 \cite{lomonaco2017core50} for smoothly-changed observations.
+As shown in Fig.~5, the performance of all baselines varies widely across experimental settings, while CAF achieves consistently the strongest performance in a plug-and-play manner.
+We further experiment with Atari reinforcement tasks, where an agent incrementally learns to play several Atari games (Fig.~6a).
 The overall performance is evaluated by the normalized accumulated reward (NAR) \cite{jung2020continual,wang2021afec,cha2020cpr}, where the rewards obtained for all tasks ever seen are normalized with the maximum reward of fine-tuning on each task, and then accumulated.
-Likewise, CAF can greatly enhance the performance of baseline approaches (Fig.~\ref{Figure5}, b, c) through improving both learning plasticity and memory stability (Fig.~\ref{Figure5}, d, e).
+Likewise, CAF can greatly enhance the performance of baseline approaches (Fig.~6b,c) through improving both learning plasticity and memory stability (Fig.~6d,e).